Video games in India: Esports

+In 2021, after Krafton, a South Korean gaming company, launched Battlegrounds Mobile India (BGMI) in India, they hosted BGMI Launch Party, the first BGMI esports tournament to celebrate the game's official release.

 In February 2022, INOX Leisure partnered with Esports Federation of India (ESFI) to exclusively host and promote ESFI tournaments in its cinemas across the country.

-Esports revenue in India grew by 29% from ₹750 crore in 2020 to ₹970 crore in 2021.
+India's esports revenue grew by 29% from ₹750 crore in 2020 to ₹970 crore in 2021.
 The number of players doubled to 600,000 in 2021, while the viewership grew to 2 million hours in the same year.
 The number of players is projected to reach 1 million in 2022, of which 20 percent would be female.